oglueck/to-gentoo/README.md

 Known issues
 - When the script ends the original init system (sysvinit, systemd) is still running.
   Especially systemd doesn't like when we remove its files from under its feet.
 So it will no longer work correctly and espcially will not shutdown smoothly.
-So for systemd you can cal sync and then power down the system.
+So for systemd you can call sync and then power down the system.